 You can deploy the Events Service to a single node or to a cluster of three or more nodes.
 Clusters are horizontally scalable, so nodes can be added as your data storage requirements grow.
-A cluster also provide data replication and redundancy, helping to ensure data integrity in the event of a node failure.
+A cluster also provides data replication and redundancy, helping to ensure data integrity in the event of a node failure.

 The Controller includes an embedded Events Service instance used by the Database Visibility product by default.
 However, the embedded Events Service is not meant to be used with production Application Analytics or EUM installations, since it runs on the same machine as the Controller and does not offer data replication or scalability.
 It may be used for small-scale environments, especially those intended for demonstration or learning purposes.
-Note however that it's not possible to migrate data from the embedded Events Service to a external Events Service instance if upgrading later.
+Note however that it's not possible to migrate data from the embedded Events Service to an external Events Service instance if upgrading later.

 Your Events Service can be deployed to support multiple Controllers, thereby becoming a shared Events Service.